LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

       - The file extension code for the bill text version associated with the title.
 This element will not populate for all titles (e.g. a display title will never have an associated bill text version).
     - `<titleTypeCode>` (e.g., 45)
        - The title code for the title type.
 Please note that Congress.gov is transitioning from a legacy process that involved manual curation to an automated process that associates titles with bill text versions.
 As a result, certain title types can be duplicated.
 Please refer to the chart below for a list of common title types.
+    - `<updateDate>` (e.g. 2021-06-07T20:24:30Z)
+        - The update date for the bill title on Congress.gov.
+This may be the date the title was published or re-published.
+The `<updateDate>` is the date of the last update received for the legislative entity .
+It’s not a date corresponding to the legislative date or legislative action date.

 ##### Common title type version codes and descriptions